 ALWAYS WEAR PROTECTIVE SAFETY GLASSES DURING THIS OPERATION.

-1 First, make certain the gun is totally unloaded and the "safety" is "on safe."
-CHECK THE MAGAZINE, FEED MECHANISM AND CHAMBER TO BE SURE THEY DO NOT CONTAIN ANY SHELLS.
+- 1 First, make certain the gun is totally unloaded and the "safety" is "on safe."
+CHECK THE MAGAZINE, FEED MECHANISM AND CHAMBER TO BE SURE THEY DO NOT CONTAIN ANY SHELLS. - 2 Unscrew the magazine cap and remove it.